-Learn how to make the correct settings in a noise gate plugin to optimize your drum and vocal recordings.
+Learn how to optimize your noise gate settings in a noise gate plugin to optimize your drum and vocal recordings.
 This will make your mix sound much cleaner and tidier in the end.

 Especially if you're using a cheap audio interface or pre-amp, the so-called noise floor can be very loud.
 This background noise can be significantly amplified during the mixing and mastering process by using compressors and limiters, and this must be prevented at all costs.

 When dealing with the topic of music production, at some point, you will come across the term "noise gate plugins."

 Maybe this topic will seem unimportant to you at first.
 But for clean mixing results, it is essential to understand its meaning to get top-sounding results.